LPN Frequently Asked Questions

 12. What are the admission requirements?

 You must either have a high school diploma or a GED.
-In addition applicants must meet minimum standards on a standardized Pre-Admission test, attend an interview, and after meeting the minimum test standards submit three references on school forms that will be provided at time of interview.
+In addition, applicants must meet minimum standards on a standardized Pre-Admission test, attend an interview, and after meeting the minimum test standards submit three references on school forms that will be provided at the time of interview.

 13. When do I find out if I’m admitted?

-Applicants, who meet the minimum test standard, are interviewed and supply required references may be accepted beginning November 1 until the program is full.
-Applicants meeting criteria after the program is full will be kept a wait list until July 30 only.
-Applicants not accepted or not taken from wait list must reapply/retest.
+Applicants, who meet the minimum test standard, are interviewed and supply required references may be accepted beginning October 1 until the program is full.
+Applicants meeting criteria after the program is full will be kept on a wait list until July 30 only.
+Applicants not accepted or not taken from the wait list must reapply/retest.